AshleighSham/DF_capstone/README.md

 ## Setting up the Spotify API and PostgreSQL Compatibility

-To run the ETL pipeline, a functioning Spotify developer app and its relevant details are required and access to a PostgreSQL database.
+To run the ETL pipeline, a functioning Spotify developer app and its relevant details are required, as well as access to a PostgreSQL database.
 [Instructions on setting up a Spotify app can be found here](https://developer.spotify.com/documentation/web-api).
 The Client ID and Client Secret are for API use; the code below needs to be placed within your .env files in the root directory.

 ```env
 # Target Database Configuration